SakshamAnand/creative-text-engine/README.md

-Of course, here is the updated, highly detailed README.md for the "Creative Text Engine" project, incorporating the additional details you provided.

-# 🧠 Creative Text Engine
+# 🧠 Techtonic AI Creative Text Engine

 A generative AI-powered application that creatively transforms text across languages, styles, and tones — built with open-source LLMs and Streamlit.
 This project was developed as part of a 24-hour hackathon.